Skip to main content

 Polyphenol

-Green Tea Extract (EGCG): Benefits, Dosage, Forms & Research
+Green Tea Extract (EGCG) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Green tea extract (EGCG) at 400-500 mg/day modestly increases metabolic rate and fat oxidation.
 A Cochrane review found green tea catechins reduced body weight by ~1.3 kg over 12 weeks.
 Effects are modest but consistent.
 Caffeine-containing formulations show stronger effects.